Obituary: Steven Allan Beer

-Steven passed away at St. Luke's, Twin Falls, at the age of 62.
+Steven Allan Beer Steven passed away at St Luke’s, Twin Falls, at the age of 62.

 He later moved to Kokomo, Indiana with the company and met Susan Templin and they were married in July of 1984.
 Christopher, his only son, was born in 1986.